ab2068534987-ai/pcea-aer-reproducibility/README.md

 generates a feasible schedule, and an inference-time AER step then attempts local task reallocations to reduce active-server energy.

-This repository is not a full development workspace.
-It keeps the files needed to inspect the implementation and rerun the reported evaluation, while omitting raw trace files and intermediate exploratory materials.

 ## Repository Contents